peteroome/peteroome.github.com/_posts/2014-05-21-two-sentence-summaries.md

 ## Niall Smith
 *[LinkedIn Profile](https://www.linkedin.com/pub/niall-smith/34/306/622)*

 Niall is a talented marketeer with experience working on tech projects, currently working for a charity.
-Niall is a driven character who's work ethic and initiative seem second to none - as is clear with the work he is putting into his own business: [Be Inspired Fitness](https://www.beinspiredfitness.com/), a site that connects fitness professionals with clients; also a product [PANDR](http://wearepandr.com) considered pitching for to develop.1
+Niall is a driven character who's work ethic and initiative seem second to none - as is clear with the work he is putting into his own business: [Be Inspired Fitness](https://www.beinspiredfitness.com/), a site that connects fitness professionals with clients; also a product [PANDR](http://wearepandr.com) considered pitching for, to design and develop.

 *Note: Rob had an Americano, some pickles and olives.
 I drunk a fresh mint tea and Niall had a Latte.*
 #### [Workshop](http://www.workshopcoffee.com/), 27 Clerkenwell Road, Clerkenwell, EC1M 5RN.
 21/05/2014, 12:30pm.